 Using lime putty mortar isn’t as hard as you may think.
 To ensure your next restoration job goes smoothly, we’ve compiled some tips for using lime putty mortar in historic restoration projects.

 Our lime is extremely caustic.
 It can burn your skin if you aren’t careful.
 Therefore, wear protective clothing.
 Your shirt and pants should cover your arms and legs.
 Also, wear gloves with an extended cuff, protective footwear, and safety glasses.

 Ensure Optimal Working Conditions

 Lime putty mortar can be a bit finicky, so you’ll want to ensure optimal working conditions prior to installation.
-Lime putty mortar should be installed when temperatures are consistently above freezing for three weeks.
+Install Lime Putty Mortar when temperatures are consistently above freezing for three weeks.
 Lime putty mortar will fail if it freezes before it carbonates.
 Special care needs to be taken on excessively hot days as well to prevent failure.
 More on this below.

 Thoroughly wet the substrate before installation.
 This is especially relevant during the hot summer months.
 Wind and heat can evaporate this necessary moisture.
 After installation, lightly mist the wall every day for three days.
 This will aid in the carbonation process.

 To mix lime putty mortar, follow these instructions:

 - Open the bucket and pour the water that is on top of the lime putty mortar into another pail.

 - The fastest way to mix is to use a right-angle drill with an eggbeater attachment.
 Hold the bucket between your feet and slowly begin to mix.
 Avoid splatter.
 Typically, five minutes of vigorous mixing will be sufficient.